jonesjBSV/wallet-toolbox/docs/monitor.md

 # MONITOR: BSV Wallet Toolbox API Documentation

-The documentation is split into various pages, this page covers the [WalletMonitor](#class-walletmonitor) and related API.
+The documentation is split into various pages, this page covers the [Monitor](#class-monitor) and related API.

 To function properly, a wallet must be able to perform a number of house keeping tasks: